ilyabelkin/HappyBee/README.md

 ## HappyBee is a companion set of features to complement ecobee smart thermostats

 * **Instant Home/Away mode** that's immediately triggered by turning on a security camera or another device.
-The native away mode takes hours to be triggered, and only when the conditions are ideal
+The native away mode takes hours to be triggered, and only when the conditions are ideal.
+Temperature can still be controlled in the HappyBee Away mode.
 * HappyBee also **fixes a bug when HRV and furnace fan run indefinitely** when the native "Away for now" mode is triggered remotely via the ecobee app, API, IFTTT etc.
 * **Humidity normalization** using a Heat Recovery Ventilator.
 * **Precise occupancy alerts** if movement was detected by one of the ecobee remote sensors (a.k.a. ["Suspicious Bees"](https://www.youtube.com/watch?v=bEwE4wyz00o&t=402))